cloudnativedemo/icp-notes/airgapped_icp.md

 ## Create a local helm chart repo
 You need to have a web/file server to host your helm charts.
 In my environment, I have a web server for helm chart @ `http://172.23.50.125/icp-charts`

-***if you don't have one you can quickly set up a new web server using a http server docker container.
+***if you don't have one you can quickly set up a new web server using a http server docker container on the boot node.
 Here's how: ***
 ```
 mkdir /httpserver
 cd /httpserver